lijunwei19/summarize-document-ML/Image/ReadMe.md

-#  all image used in Readme
+#  all images used in Readme